When Collaborative Filtering is not Collaborative: Unfairness of PCA for Recommendations: Related Work

+Our work builds directly on a line of literature that examines the fairness of PCA.
+Below we summarize the findings of past fair PCA works and distinguish them from our motivation.
+Our algorithm also builds on a long literature of weighted dimensionality reduction and CF; below we summarize the purpose and properties of past weighted CF algorithms.
+Finally, our popularity unfairness mechanisms complement efforts to mitigate popularity bias in the recommender systems literature, but while many of these works focus on the outputs of recommender systems, we are focused on the internal collaboration mechanism.

-\paragraph{Brief summary of literature.} The existing literature on fair PCA can be summarized as imposing a fairness constraint on the PCA problem and developing a new algorithm to satisfy this constraint.
-Specifically, existing works assume that the set of users is partitioned into pre-defined groups (e.g., race, gender).
-There are a series of papers \cite{fair-pca, fair-pca-multi-criteria, efficient-fair-pca, closed-form-fair-pca} that define fairness as enforcing that the reconstruction error across groups of users to be ``balanced'', for different definitions of balance.
-Alternatively, \cite{olfat2019convex} defines the output of a PCA algorithm as fair if the group label cannot be inferred from the projected data, while \cite{mmd-fair-pca} aims to minimize the difference in the conditional distributions of the projected data.
+\paragraph{\textbf{Fairness of PCA}} The existing literature on fair PCA can be summarized as imposing a fairness constraint on the PCA problem and developing a new algorithm to satisfy this constraint.
+Specifically, existing works assume that the set of users is partitioned into predefined groups (based on, e.g., race or gender).
+Several papers~\cite{fair-pca, fair-pca-multi-criteria, efficient-fair-pca, closed-form-fair-pca} define fairness as requiring the reconstruction error between groups of users to be ``balanced'', for different definitions of balance.
+Alternatively, \citet{olfat2019convex} define the output of a PCA algorithm as fair if the group label cannot be inferred from the projected data, while \citet{mmd-fair-pca} aim to minimize the difference in the conditional distributions of the projected data. \cref{tab:alg-comparison} summarizes the differences between our work and existing literature.
+One difference is that prior works focus on \textit{user}-level fairness with pre-defined groups, whereas we focus on \textit{items}, with no reliance on group labels.